 - 1 In order to be admitted to the Postgraduate Certificate in Public Health an applicant must have completed one of the following: - (a) a relevant bachelor's degree or - (b) a relevant graduate diploma and - (c) at least one year of relevant professional experience. - 2 An applicant may be admitted to the Postgraduate Certificate in Public Health on the basis of a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree.

-3 To qualify for the Postgraduate Certificate in Public Health, a student must achieve 60 points by successfully completing the requirements in the structure below.
+3 To qualify for the Postgraduate Certificate in Public Health, a student must achieve 60 points by successfully completing PUBH801, 804, 805.